AbrarAdnan/speech-analyzer/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Firstly get a video you want to analyze and make sure it's in mp4 format.
-If it's not in mp4 format you can convert it [Here](https://cloudconvert.com/mp4-converter).
-Make sure the video has proper lighting and visiblility without any distractions and noise so that it can be analyzed more accurately.
+To use the app, you will need a video of the speech you want to analyze.
+Make sure it is in mp4 format.
+If it is not in mp4, you can use any online video converter like [this](https://cloudconvert.com/mp4-converter) to convert it to mp4.

+    Visit the Speech Analyzer website.
+    Click on "Choose File" and select the video file you want to analyze.
+    Click on "Analyze Speech" and wait for the analysis to complete.
+    Once the analysis is complete, you will see the results displayed on the screen.

+That's it!
+It's that easy to use the Speech Analyzer app.
+Give it a try and see how it can help you improve your public speaking skills.

 <!-- USAGE EXAMPLES -->
 ## Usage

 Go to the [Live Demo](https://speech-analyzer.onrender.com/) and upload a video.
 Wait a few minutes and you'll get the result like below
 ![Speech Analyzer](https://user-images.githubusercontent.com/52294804/225854370-15a9e74b-4f44-4e2a-9d71-bbe28a24b310.png)

+Here are some examples of how you can use the Speech Analyzer app:

+    Practice speeches for school or work
+    Prepare for a job interview
+    Improve your presentation skills
+    Boost your confidence when speaking in public

+Whatever your goals may be, Speech Analyzer can help you achieve them with AI-generated feedback and analysis.

+Please note that the current version of the app only supports video files in mp4 format.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>